 The rescue lists all the available dogs on its website.
-So, if you find a dog you like, you can submit an adoption application online.
+If you find a dog you like, you can submit an adoption application online.
 If you seem like a good fit, you will be contacted by the rescue organization’s team for a phone interview, after which a meet and greet will be scheduled.

-If all goes well, you will be ready to take your new friend home in no time.
+Assuming all goes well, you will be ready to take your new friend home in no time.
 Jake’s Wish Dog Rescue also vaccinates, deworms, microchips, and spays or neuters dogs before adoption.
 The rescue also charges an adoption fee which is different for every dog.

 Jake’s Wish Dog Rescue Details

 - Location: P.O.
 Box #1345, San Martin, California

 The last on our list of Schnauzer rescues in California is Rover’s Retreat, one of the few reliable puppy rescues in California.
 It is a non-profit organization that advocates for dogs as they cannot speak up for themselves.
 They rescue and rehabilitate dogs that do not have a loving home.

 Once the dogs arrive at the rescue, they receive all necessary medical attention.
 They are vaccinated, dewormed, microchipped, spayed, and neutered.
 Their dogs come from shelters or people who have to give up their pets for any reason, and rescue dogs from Turkey and Mexico.

 Check the Rover’s Retreat website to learn more about dogs that are up for adoption.
 If you find the right match for you, you can fill out an adoption application online.
 It is important to note that you must pay a $20 fee to submit your application.